nhsconnect/FHIR-END-OF-LIFE-API/pages/overview/overview_guide_versioning.md

 summary: An overview of this implementation guide is versioned.
 ---

-{% include important.html content="This site is under active development by NHS Digital on behalf of INTEROPen and is intended to provide all the technical resources you need to successfully develop the Care Connect APIs.
+{% include important.html content="This site is under active development by NHS Digital and is intended to provide all the technical resources you need to successfully develop the End of Life API.
 This project is being developed using an agile methodology so iterative updates to content will be added on a regular basis." %}

 ## Alpha ##